Sukumar1118/Food-Order/Notes/Igniting-App.md

    ● All above definitions are generic for module, package & library.
    ● In `JS(or in npm ecosystem)`, these terminologies are used `interchangably`.
    EX: `React` is considered as both `package & library`.
-        React is a library provide functionalities for building web apps.
+        React is a library which provide functionalities for building web apps.
         React is distributed as a npm package which can be installed via npm and it also has package.json file.

 # CLI(Command Line Interface):
-  ● CLI is a tool that allows users to interact with programs via a comman line or terminal.
+  ● CLI is a tool that allows users to interact with programs via a command line or terminal.
   ● CLI takes input as text & responds with text as output unlike GUIs(no need of GUIs).

 # CLI Tools: